hubmapconsortium/sc-atac-seq-pipeline/README.md

 * promoters\
 A BED file of promoter regions used to calculate a promoter ratio.
 If no preferred barcode or gene annotation file is provided this option is required.

-# Outputs

-* Bins.csv\
-A CSV file providing sequence name and bin information

-* cellBarcodes.CSV\
-A CSV file with barcode ID and barcode

-* cellByBin_summary.csv\
-A CSV file with barcode ID and bin number

-* cellClusterAssignment.csv\
-A CSV file with barcode ID and cluster number

-* GenesRanges.csv\
-A CSV file providing sequence, gene name and gene location information

-* cellByGene.mtx\
-A file with the cell by gene matrix in Matrix Market format

-* cellGenes.csv\
-A CSV file with gene ID and gene name

-* peaksAllCells.csv\
-A CSV file with sequence name and peak start and end